craigerskine/pxl.media/content/games/ape-escape-on-the-loose.md

 ---
-title: Ape Escape: On the Loose
+title: 'Ape Escape: On the Loose'
 platform: playstation-portable
 genre:
   - action-adventure